frawau/aioblescan/README.md

         test.send(hdr / chdr / command)

     to get things going.
-But... the great thing with Scapy is that there is so many versions to choose from.... and not all have all the same fuctions ... and installation can be haphazard, with some version not installing at all.
+But... the great thing with Scapy is that there is so many versions to choose from.... and not all have all the same functions ... and installation can be haphazard, with some version not installing at all.
 Also scapy inludes a lot of other protocols and could be an overkill... lastly it is never too late to learn...

 What can you track?

-    aioblescan will try to parse all the incoming advertized information.
+    aioblescan will try to parse all the incoming advertised information.
 You can see the raw data when it does not know what to do.
 With Eddystone beacon you can see the URL, Telemetry and UID